DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 #### Annotation metadata
 Three column attributes were added to each Cumulus output expression matrix (loom and h5ad):
-- “annotated_cell_identity.text”: the original cell type labels provided by the project contributor
+- `annotated_cell_identity.text`: the original cell type labels provided by the project contributor
-- “annotated_cell_identity.ontology”: the ontology ID
+- `annotated_cell_identity.ontology`: the ontology ID
-- “annotated_cell_identity.ontology_label”: the harmonized cell type label obtained using the specified ontology
+- `annotated_cell_identity.ontology_label`: the harmonized cell type label obtained using the specified ontology

-For visualization in Single Cell Portal, these columns were also added to the file named Dataset_ID_annotated_v1.scp.metadata.txt.
+For visualization in Single Cell Portal, these columns were also added to the file named `Dataset_ID_annotated_v1.scp.metadata.txt`.

 ## Final March 2020 Release files